 Report Cards are another important tool for communication.
-Report Cards will be issued four (4) times during the academic school year or every nine (9) weeks for grades K through 5th.
-K4 students will be issued report cards three times based on the First Steps schedule.
-After the first marking period, conferences will be held with parents, teachers, and students.
+Report Cards will be issued four (4) times during the academic school year or every nine (9) weeks for grades K through 5.
+K3 and K4 students will be issued report cards three times during the school year.
+At the end of the first marking period, conferences will be held with parents, teachers, and students where report cards will be reviewed.
+For the remainder of the school year, report cards will be emailed to families.